 Sensitive Resources

+Sensitive resources can include riparian areas, wetlands, surface waters, sensitive plant communities, wildlife habitat, cultural/historical resources, and highly erodible soils.

-Livestock, especially when concentrated in a particular area for extended periods or without rotation, can trample riparian areas, compact soils, and contribute to erosion and sedimentation in nearby water bodies.
+Livestock, especially when concentrated in a particular area for extended periods or in dense herd sizes , can trample riparian areas, compact soils, increase erosion and sedimentation in nearby water bodies, and introduce excess nutrients and pathogens.
 This degradation can impair water quality, reduce aquatic habitat, and harm native fish and amphibian populations (George et al. 2011).
 Other wildlife habitats may also be disturbed through the alteration of vegetation structure and abundance, associated noise, and physical presence of livestock and managers.
 Some ground-nesting birds, small mammals, and native pollinators may be particularly vulnerable if livestock disturb nests or reduce the diversity and cover of plants that provide food and shelter (National Research Council 2002).

 Grazing should consider culturally sensitive resources and incorporate site-specific planning to avoid damaging areas of archaeological, spiritual, or historical importance to indigenous communities and those communities with ancestral ties to the land (Donahue 1999).